cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '8-true_knowledge' has a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 File '9-divide_and_rule' has a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+File '10-love_exponent_breath' has a script that displays the result of BREATH to the power LOVE, followed by a new line.